 About the author:

 Maria creates beautiful designs that transform your home landscape and adds to your life.
 You will enjoy it every day all the while the improvements increases the value of your home.
 Maria von Brincken APLD, an award winning and certified designer, offers complete landscape services: master plans, distinctive and original garden designs, consultation and construction.
 She creates beautiful spaces that include hard surface landscaping solutions such as walkways, driveways, walls, and color waves of great planting combinations, lighting, and more.
 Please call or email for an appointment to start the design process.
-978 443 4540 or . www.mariavonbrincken.com
+978 443 4540 or email@example.com. www.mariavonbrincken.com